-- 1. Students may bring NO medications or other health-related products (e.g., prescription medication, over-the-counter medication, lotion, lip balm, antiseptics, cough drops) to school.
+- 1. Students may bring NO medications or other health-related products (e.g., prescription medication, over-the-counter medication, perfumed lotion, lip balm, antiseptics, cough drops) to school.
 ONLY parents/guardians may transport medications.
+The use of perfumed lotions and body sprays can lead to allergic reactions from other students and should be avoided.
 Any medications or other health-related items found in a student's possession will be sent to the Nurse's Office, and the student's parents/guardians notified. - 2.
 Parents/guardians must complete the Medication Forms in the front office and submit these forms to the Nurse's Office.
-Medication in the original container, appropriately labeled to include the child's name, name of medication, strength, dosage schedule, and dates to be dispensed, must accompany the completed form.
-Parents need to indicate on the form if medication is to be dispensed for one or more days. - 3.
+Medication in the original container, appropriately labeled to include the child's name, name of medication, strength, dosage schedule, and dates to be dispensed, must accompany the completed form. guardians need to indicate on the form if medication is to be dispensed for one or more days. - 3.
 Prescription medication must have the Rx label from the pharmacy or a physician's authorization as well as the parent/guardian written permission. - 4.
 Medications will be stored in a secured cabinet or refrigerator in the Nurse's Office. - 5.
-Self-managed administration of medication (e.g., inhalers/nebulizers, blood glucose/insulin, EpiPens) is permitted so long as students have their parents'/guardians' written permission and meet the responsibility requirements of the Nurse's Office and his/her designees.
+Self-managed administration of medication (e.g., inhalers/nebulizers, blood glucose/insulin, EpiPens) is permitted so long as students have their guardians'/guardians' written permission and meet the responsibility requirements of the Nurse's Office and his/her designees.
 Students must self administer their medications in the presence of Brookside Charter School staff.
-(NOTE: Parents/guardians must pick up excess or unused medications from the Nurse's Office.)
+(NOTE: parents/guardians must pick up excess or unused medications from the Nurse's Office.)